 The voluntary standard requires non-refillable bean bag chairs to have closed and permanently disabled zippers.
 Ace met the voluntary standard’s requirement for a warning label.

-A 13-year old boy from McKinney, Texas, died and a 3-year-old girl from Lexington, Ky., died after suffocating from lack of air and inhaling the chair’s foam beads.
+The two deaths involved a 13-year old boy from McKinney, Texas, and a 3-year-old girl from Lexington, Ky., who suffocated from lack of air and inhaling the chair’s foam beads.
 Both children were found inside the chairs.

-The recalled bean bag chairs were sold at Bon-Ton, Meijer, Pamida, School Specialty, Wayfair, and Walmart stores and online at Amazon.com, Meijer.com, and Walmart.com before July 2013.
-The price was between $30 and $100.
+The recalled bean bag chairs were sold at Bergner's, Big Lots, Bon-Ton, Boston Store, Carson's, Elder-Beerman, Herberger's, Meijer, Pamida, School Specialty, Wayfair, Walmart, and Younkers stores and online at Amazon.com, Meijer.com, Walmart.com, and other websites from 1995 to 2013 for between $30 and $100.

 To prevent another death, consumers should check the outside zipper on their bean bag chair to ensure that it has a metal staple to disable the outer zipper.
 If it doesn’t, take the recalled bean bag chair away from children immediately and contact Ace Bayou for the free repair kit to disable the zipper.

 For more information, see the Ace Bayou bean bag chair b-roll.